Timothy C. Hain, MD • Page last modified: May 10, 2023

 Hearing tests often begin with showing a fluctuating low-frequency sensorineural hearing loss (figure 3a).
 Over years, this gradually progresses to a "peaked" pattern with both low and high-tone reduction (figure 3b), and finally a "flat" pattern, typically 50 dB loss (110 dB would be completely deaf).
 After about 10 years of Meniere's disease, hearing often looks like that of figure 3c, where the "peak" has become a flat sensorineural loss.
 Oddly, there is sometimes a discrepency between OAE tests and audiometry in the low-frequency SNHL of Meniere's.
 Perhaps this means that the low-frequency SNHL is not due to cochlear damage.
 Recently, it has become possible to test ones hearing with cell-phone apps.
 This may help with the diagnosis process.

 While some people have hearing that fluctuates like this without any further symptoms of dizziness or tinnitus, in most cases, this does not progress to Meniere's disease (Schaaf et al, 2001).
-Some recent studies have suggested that the pattern and severity of the hearing deficit does not correlate with the duration of illness (Mateijsen et al, 2001), but from our experience, it seems more likely to us that the hearing pattern is rather variable and that these authors simply did not study enough patients.
+Some authors have suggested that the pattern and severity of the hearing deficit does not correlate with the duration of illness (Mateijsen et al, 2001), but this does not match are very large our experience.
+It seems more likely that the Meniere's hearing pattern is variable and that these authors simply did not study enough patients.
+Those who present to the doctor with more severe hearing impairments at onset do worse than those who have milder hearing impairments (Sato et al, 2014).

 A set of tests from the same patient showing classic Meniere's is shown here.

 A longer discussion of the information to be gained in testing of persons with Meniere's disease is found here.

 This is the way that we manage acute attacks